cyberkatrina/Travel-slideshow-site/README.md

 # Travel-slideshow-site
-A website of a travel slideshow with fade transitions, made in HTML, JavaScript, and CSS
+A website of a travel slideshow with fade transitions and start/end functionality, made in HTML, JavaScript, and CSS